izicodes/TumblrTextTint/README.md

 ### Application Overview

-<p align="justify">TumblrTextTint is a web application that allows you to format your Tumblr blog posts with a custom color for your text.
-The application is designed to enhance the aesthetic appeal of your posts, and provide you with more creative freedom by allowing you to choose from a wide range of color options beyond those provided by Tumblr's default formatting options.</p>
+<p align="justify">TumblrTextTint is a web application that enables you to format your Tumblr blog posts with a custom colour for your text.
+The application is designed to enhance the aesthetic appeal of your posts and provide you with more creative freedom by allowing you to choose from a wide range of colour options beyond those provided by Tumblr's default formatting options.</p>
-<p align="justify">With TumblrTextTint, you can easily generate HTML code for a span tag with a style attribute that sets the color of your text.
-The application is a free and open-source application that is simple, user-friendly, and requires no installation or setup.
-It is designed to be accessible to users of all skill levels, and is an excellent tool for bloggers, writers, and anyone looking to add a personal touch to their Tumblr posts.</p>
+<p align="justify">With TumblrTextTint, you can easily generate HTML code for a span tag with a style attribute that sets the colour of your text.
+The application is a free and open-source tool that is simple, user-friendly and requires no installation or setup.
+It is designed to be accessible to users of all skill levels and is an excellent tool for bloggers, writers and anyone looking to add a personal touch to their Tumblr posts.</p>

 ### The link
 > **[Click here to try TumblrTextTint! 🔗](https://xiacodes.github.io/TumblrTextTint/)**